 The skills shortage in technical professions is becoming more and more of an issue.
-This has also been documented by a study recently performed in Germany.
 In particular, IT experts are apparently desperately sought after to shape the digital revolution within companies.
 This is no different in cyber security circles.
 And rightly so: Even we experts are finding it increasingly difficult to find suitably qualified specialists.
 No wonder, the complexity and challenges of cyber security have changed enormously in recent years.
 The combination of a skills shortage and the battle to recruit the best is less than ideal.
 Same problem?
 Read on!
 In part one, I reveal how you can hold on to your previously discovered (personnel) gems.

 Make use of existing knowledge and develop selectively